 Castlewigg Lodge was built in 1830 as a 'Dower House' for Castlewigg Manor House.
 It is listed with Historic Scotland.
 One of it's most famous previous occupants was author of 'Ring of Bright Water' Gavin Maxwell's Grandfather, the Rt.
 Hon.
 Sir Herbert Eustace Maxwell, 7th Baronet of Monreith, who lived here after he was married aged 21 until he inherited the Monreith Estate after his father died eight years later.

 There are three comfortable en-suite guest bedrooms; two double rooms on the first floor with showers over a bath and a twin room on the ground floor with a shower cubicle.
-We charge a reduced tariff for single occupancy.
 All our rooms have free WiFi, wall mounted flat screen TVs, tea & coffee making facilities, and a hair dryer.
 Laundry, ironing and drying facilities are also available.

 Our home is heated with renewable fuel by a biomass boiler.

 We welcome well behaved pets and their owners in the ground floor accommodation.

 We think you will enjoy your stay but do check out what others have to say in their reviews.

 Served in the dining room, at a time that suits you.
 Help yourself to tea, coffee, fruit juice and cereals or order porridge.